Residential Solid Waste Routes

 Oil based paint is considered a hazardous waste and must be disposed of through a hazardous waste collection.

 Household Hazardous Waste Collection

 The City of Cape Girardeau periodically offers an event where residents can drop off household hazardous waste items for free.
-This program helps residents dispose of items not accepted in their weekly trash service and is dependant on a grant from the Department of Natural Resources Solid Waste Management District Grant Program.
+This program helps residents dispose of items not accepted in their weekly trash service and is dependent on a grant from the Department of Natural Resources Solid Waste Management District Grant Program.
 The City contracts with a hazardous material disposal company to collect and dispose of items brought in.
-The last event was held in October of 2011.
-Unfortunately funding for the next collection has not yet been secured.
+The next event will be held October 10, 2015.

 If your classroom, church group, scout troop or civic organization would like an educational presentation of the City's Recycling Program please contact the Public Works Department at (573) 339-6351.

 Hot ashes, coals

 Oil, Gas, Oil Based Paint and